Who is Carsten Nicolai?

 The installation refines what was a rough car park into a stunning masterpiece, frequented by fans from many places.
 From the street, the artwork produces stunning visual effects reflecting the massive transformation of the car park.

 Unicolor shows how the brain conjures non-existent things.
 Simple color combinations bear an exceptional outcome.
 For example, an intense red combined with white rays produces a green afterglow.
 And a fast movement of RPG outturns into gray.
 It’s an illusion observers find it challenging to explain or comprehend.

 As per Carlsten, Unicolor draws inspirations from past works, including unidisplay (2012).
 He also cites artworks from Werner Heisenberg, Johann W. Von Goethe, Eckhard Bendin, Wilhelm Ostwald, and Hermann von Helmholtz as essential unicolor inspirations.
 Carlsten also points to the influences of Johannes Itten and Josef Albers as key motivations in his artwork.

 The masterpiece combines architectural characteristics from the car space and sensorial features.
-Every installation of Unicolor demands optimization and updates to take into account changing sound systems, projectors, space differences, and mirror size.
+Every installation of Unicolor demands optimization and updates to consider changing sound systems, projectors, space differences, and mirror size.
 Each particular has its role in producing the intended perceptions.
-Each module is distinctively bright, to draw onlooker attentions.
+Each module is distinctively bright to draw onlooker’s attention.
 Surprisingly, the brightness softens when viewed from the mirrors as the modules morph to produce color variations.

 One unique aspect of the Unicolor is the autonomy it offers visitors to change sounds.
 Visitors have an accessible records library for their choice tracks, which they can put on, replay, and change pitches.
 Carsten stresses the importance of playing and listening to the records, as anyone can create spectacular variations.